sungwill/Datacamp-Chapter-5/chapter2.md

     g = ___
     return g

-# Fill in the underlined area so the variable type of gForce() fits into the print statement.
+# Fill in the underlined area with a code, so the variable type of gForce() fits into the print statement.
 print (___(gForce(10000000)))
 ```